aws/language-servers/server/aws-lsp-partiql/README.md

 To update the binary used in package `web-tree-sitter`, run `npm run update-treesitter-wasm`.
 This update is forced to make everytime upgrading the version of `web-tree-sitter`.
 This will compile the `tree-sitter.wasm` file inside the package into a base64 string in a TypeScript file to the `src/tree-sitter-parser` folder as `tree-sitter-inline.ts`.

+### Updating the ANTLR lexer and parser

+The ANTLR lexer and parser grammars are defined in `src/antlr-grammar`, the files in `src/antlr-generated` are automatically generated from the grammar files.
+To update these files, run `npm run update-antlr`.

 ### Tests

 Tests for this package are run using [Jest](https://jestjs.io/), to run the tests in this package run `-npm run test`.